-We will use Sekhon et al. (2017) acceptability framework to explore factors important in the acceptability of healthcare interventions.
-Clinical psychologist trainees from GOSH or research assistants will be involved with the topic guide development and undertake the interviews, this will be overseen by the CTRU who will also undertake the data analysis.
+The TMG will be involved with the topic guide development and undertake the interviews, this will be overseen by the CTRU who will also undertake the data analysis.
 The framework method which involves identifying initial themes, labelling and sorting the data by theme and then synthesising the findings, is useful in health research in multidisciplinary teams (Gale et al, 2013) and will be used by two independent coders for the analysis of the interviews.
-We will use an acceptability framework (Sekhon et al 2017) to help identify factors important to treatment acceptability and explore the impact of the MSCs on the participants' and families' lives.
+We will explore the impact of the MSCs on the participants' and families' lives.
 Input from clinicians, patients and families will inform the key factors to consider in clinical benefits, costs and impact on quality of life.